 Why We Like The Estate Producers

-I sampled and consumed at least 25 bottles on the guide each of the last 4 years.
-There is a big difference in the EVOO from the best estates and what most people consume from grocery stores and even the vast majority of franchised Olive Oil specialty stores.
+We sampled and consumed at least 25 bottles in the guide each of the last 4 years.
+There is a big difference in the EVOO from the best estates and what most people consume from grocery stores and even the vast majority of franchised Olive Oil specialty shops.
 The best producers are more concerned with quality than quantity.
-A pretty label doesn’t necessarily mean you are buying a good bottle of EVOO.
-There are lots of pretty bottles on the market today that are filled with poor to mediocre oils and many don’t even have a harvest date on the label.
+A pretty label doesn’t necessarily mean you are buying a good bottle of EVOO either.
+There are lots of pretty bottles in grocery stores today that are filled with poor to mediocre oils and many don’t even have a harvest date on the label.
 I can tell you for a fact that the 2 best packages found in stores in California bot are rip offs.
 One the olive oil is tasteless and the other contains olive oil from a very good producer but it is just another over priced private label in a pretty bottle and a small (375 ml.) portion at that.

 The biggest reason the oils from the top producers are so much better is the age of the trees and where the estates are located.
-Like grape vines, olive trees seem to prosper when they struggle in poor soil and somewhat rocky terrain which provides a minerality you just can’t get out of rich soils and the trees get better with age.
+Like grape vines, olive trees seem to prosper when they struggle in poor soil and somewhat rocky terrain which provides a minerality you just can’t get out of rich soils.
 It is a fact that in recent decades industrial producers have planted many new groves of olive trees in bottom lands where the trees don’t prosper and it has caused issues with soil erosion.
 In a nut shell not all olives are equal.

 Before I move on, for the most part a great bottle of EVOO in a 500 ml. portion costs at least $20-25+ purchased one at a time in your regular retail outlets.
 Our 3 bottle offer is impossible to beat.
 It’s the best best deal in N. America especially considering all the other great regional foods from Italy and Spain and of course our Geek approved Beans To Bars Chocolate.
-If you are on a budget try Oleoestepa “Selection”.
+If you are on a budget try our Giuliana Direct Fresh Spanish Harvest.
 It is the best 1/2 liter bottle of EVOO in the world at $15.99.

 How Best To Use EVOO